-(4) Mr. Allen joined the Company in June, 1995.
+- (1) The amounts shown in this column reflect payments under the Company's Incentive Bonus Plan for key executives. - (2) The amounts shown in this column reflect Company contributions to the Employees' Retirement 401(k) Plan and the Key Executive Long Term Incentive Plan. - (3) Includes 25,000 and 30,000 stock options for Mr. Schwan and Mr. Allen, respectively, that were repriced on November 13, 1996 to \$17.00 per share. - (4) Mr. Allen joined the Company in June, 1995.
 He was Director of Finance until September 5, 1995, became Vice President, Finance and Secretary on September 6, 1995 and was appointed Chief Financial Officer on October 30, 1995.
-On an annualized basis his compensation for the year ended December 31, 1995 was \$125,000.
+On an annualized basis his salary for the year ended December 31, 1995 was \$125,000.

 INCENTIVE BONUS PLAN.
-The Company has an incentive bonus plan for key executives, originally adopted in 1978, and continuing in effect for the present fiscal year upon recommendation of the Compensation Committee of the Board.
-Under the plan, corporate officers may receive incentive compensation based on overall corporate earnings performance, and the principal executive of each division and subsidiary may receive incentive compensation based upon the earnings performance of the operations they manage.
-In each case, the incentive compensation is determined with reference to a pre-tax earnings "target" fixed by the Board, or in the case of divisions and subsidiaries, by the corporate management.
+The Company has an incentive bonus plan for key executives originally adopted in 1978 and continuing in effect for the present fiscal year upon recommendation of the Compensation Committee.
+Under this plan, corporate officers may receive incentive compensation based on overall corporate earnings performance and the principal executive of each division and subsidiary may receive incentive compensation based upon the earnings performance of the operations they manage.
+In each case, the incentive compensation is determined with reference to a pre-tax earnings "target" fixed by the Compensation Committee, or in the case of divisions and subsidiaries, by the corporate management.

 RETIREMENT PLAN.
-The Cohu Employees Retirement 401(k) Plan was implemented on January 1, 1978.
-All full time employees who are at least 21 years of age are eligible to enroll in this Plan.
-The participant may contribute up to 11% of his or her monthly compensation.
-The Company matches 4% dollar for dollar up to a maximum of \$6,000 on earnings of \$150,000 per year.
-The amounts contributed by the Company are vested 10% after one year of participation, another 10% after 2 years, and an additional 20% each year thereafter to the full 100%.
-None of the contributions nor the accumulated interest is taxable to the participant until withdrawn.
-The maximum which a participant may contribute is currently \$9,500 annually.
+The Cohu, Inc. Employees' Retirement 401(k) Plan was implemented on January 1, 1978.
+The majority of the Company's employees, including the Named Executive Officers, who are at least 21 years of age and complete six months of service are eligible to enroll in this Plan.
+The participant may contribute up to 11% of his or her annual compensation.
+The Company matches participant contributions up to 4% of annual employee compensation not to exceed \$160,000.
+The amounts contributed by the Company are vested 10% after one year of participation, another 10% after two years, and an additional 20% each year thereafter to the full 100%.
+None of the contributions nor accumulated earnings are taxable to the participant until withdrawn.
+The maximum annual amount that a participant could contribute in 1997 was \$9,500.